NettleHook/CS157A_S1_Group19/README.md

 - Added checkboxes to switch between searching for any or all ingredients or diets
 - Likes are displayed for each recipe
 - If user is logged in, they can like and bookmark recipes
+- If user is logged in and has a registered diet(s), results are automatically filtered

 #### Full Recipe Page
 - new page featuring full recipe information